 I take this ‘good, fast, and cheap’ logic one step further to bring it home for people…

 There’s a big secret when it comes to your Quality, Speed, and Cost buttons – they are not equal in power.
 As it turns out, your Cost button has more power than the other two.
 Rather than thinking of your Cost button being equal in shape and equidistant to each other, imagine the Cost button being the fulcrum to the other buttons that are on opposite ends of a seesaw.

 The Cost button is the dominant driver in what goes on with the other two buttons.
 When you push the Cost button, one of the other two will not be able to be pushed.
 It’s as simple as that.

-The reason why cost is a dominant factor is because it just is.
+The reason why the cost is a dominant factor is that it just is.
 It always is.
 In my 50 years of living, and 35+ years in sales, I have yet to have anyone come to me saying they got all the money in the world to spend with me.
 That just doesn’t happen because that’s how our brains are wired.
 It’s a behavioral trait in us humans that spans across all cultures of the globe.

 So, in the end, we will ALWAYS push the Cost button when we play the services game…

 Remember that, by accepting this ‘Good, Fast and Cheap’ logic, your overall day-to-day business interactions will become far more trouble-free.
 That, in turn, means less anxiety.
 Less anxiety leads to better energy.
 Better energy manifests better outcomes.

 Find out more about marketing strategies at KakVarley.com…